Skyad/Binary-Tree-Basic-coding-solutions/README.md

 # my_codes
-# I am uploading the code if someone see any mistake then please message without hezitation
+# I am uploading the codes if someone finds any mistake then please do response
 # Thank You